Oliver-Slape/Project-002/README.md

 <h1> Design Documentation <h1>
 <h2> Process of Implememntation <h2>
+<h3> This is the simple breakdown of how the algorithm was created into code step by step. <h3>
 <h3> The first step was to create the random number generator: <h3>

 ``` C++